Abdullahi Mahadi: Career

 He started his career in 1967 as an Assistant Headmaster of Gadamayo Primary School, Gwoza.
 He was promoted to the position of a Headmaster and transferred to Hambagda Primary School in 1968, and Assistant Education Officer, North-Eastern Government in 1971.
-In 1984, he joined Ahmadu Bello University as a Senior lecturer in History and subsequently Director of Northern History Research Scheme, an institute within Ahmadu Bello University.
+In 1984, he joined Ahmadu Bello University as a Senior lecturer in History and subsequently Director of the Northern History Research Scheme, an institute within Ahmadu Bello University.

-In 1987, he was appointed Vice-Chancellor, Ahmadu Bello University, Zaria before joining Gombe State University as the pioneer Vice-Chancellor, 2004.
+In 1987, he was appointed Vice-Chancellor, of Ahmadu Bello University, Zaria before joining Gombe State University as the pioneer Vice-Chancellor, 2004.
 In 2017, he was appointed by the Ibrahim Hassan Dankwambo as the pioneer Vice-Chancellor.

+The Mahadi Foundation Afforestation Project

+In Nigeria, Abdullahi Mahadi is the face of environmental management and preservation.
+When he was appointed Vice-Chancellor of the prestigious Ahmadu Bello University in Zaria, he became more prominent in this endeavor.
+The campus setting underwent a complete renovation, making it envious of universities around the world.
+A highly supportive environment for learning and research was established thanks to Professor Mahadi's vast tree planting and campus beautification projects.
+He had already accomplished this in the locations/institutions he previously oversaw: the University's Faculty of Arts and Social Sciences and the Arewa House in Kaduna.

+Professor Abdullahi Mahadi has facilitated the planting of 1,500,000 trees across the state since 2004 when he was appointed the founding vice chancellor of the Gombe State University.
+The Gombe State University was the first to benefit, perhaps even surpassing what he accomplished at A.B.U.
+Zaria in terms of fostering a lovely and welcoming atmosphere.

+Overall, Professor Abdullahi Mahadi is doing what he can to stem the tide of environmental degradation, which is having a serious negative impact on human development.
+He thinks that everyone should be concerned about this tide.
+The project has received the greatest support, as the Mahadi Initiative/Foundation is inundated with requests from individuals, communities, public and private institutions, religious organizations, etc. for tree planting, seedlings, and/or environmental beautification throughout the year.

 Death

 Mahadi died in Gombe on December 16, 2022.
 Aged 77.
-His funeral prayer according to Islamic rites took place at the Gombe Central Masjid, emir's palace Gombe.
+His funeral prayer according to Islamic rites took place at the Gombe Central Masjid, the emir's palace Gombe.